Monday, 28 December 2020

 Another change of venue, to Barrow Farm Stadium, also known as the Harlow Arena, saw the Woods weigh in with a sixth place finish in 2018-19.
 Dee Safer’s side were in ninth when the 2019-20 season ended early owing to the outbreak of Coronavirus.

-Good news for Woodford Town came with the development of a new ground in Woodford at Ashton Playing Fields which should be ready in 2021.
+Good news for Woodford Town came with the development of a new ground in Woodford at Ashton Playing Fields was ready before Shane Baptiste was appointed as manager in September 2021.
+Crowds attended in good numbers with most games being Friday night fixtures.

 My visit